-- Activate "Coarse" mode. - Expand the "Channels" drop down menu and set the reference channel for the autofocus.
-AF405 (DAPI) is selected by default. - Start with the given exposure time e.g. 10 ms for relatively bright samples. - The initial x-y position is per default in the center of the ROI.
-To move the sample click into the slide view shown in the "Navigation" tab or use the virtual joystick to navigate more precisely. - Click on "Find Focus" - Look at the histogram to determine the appropriate exposure: - Check "Auto" above the histogram.
-Make sure the histogram shows at least 2000 intensity values, but no saturation. - Adapt the exposure time if necessary.
+- Make sure that "Coarse" is active . - Expand the "Channels" drop down menu and set the reference channel for the autofocus.
+Per default AF405 (DAPI) is selected. - Start with the given exposure time e.g. 10 ms for relatively bright samples. - The initial x-y position is per default in the center of the ROI.
+To move the sample click into he slide view shown in the "Navigation" tab or use the virtual joystick to navigate more precisely. - Click on "Find Focus" - Look at the histogram to determine the appropriate exposure: - Check "Auto" above the histogram.
+Make sure the histogram shows at least 2' 000 intensity values but no saturation. - Adapt the exposure time if necessary.
 Click on "LIVE" to see the changes.